Rapptz/discord.py/docs/topics/wait_for.rst

 What is ``wait_for``?
 ~~~~~~~~~~~~~~~~~~~~~
-:meth:`Client.wait_for` for is similar to client.event/listen, however instead of calling a function, it instead holds execution of your code until the event has been dispatched, and returns the data that was in the event.
+:meth:`Client.wait_for` is similar to client.event/listen, however instead of calling a function, it instead holds execution of your code until the event has been dispatched, and returns the data that was in the event.

 Here is a quick example